 - Demonstrate an attachment to the principles and ideals of the U.S. Constitution.

-- A surviving spouse must have been living in marital union with the U.S. citizen first responder spouse at the time of the first responder spouse’s death.
+- A surviving spouse must have been living in marital union with the U.S. citizen public safety officer spouse at the time of the public safety officer spouse’s death.

 Why is the bill a good idea?